heruslu/Viscoelasticity/README.md

 uD{1} = zero; uD{2} = zero; uD{3} = zero;
 ```
 #### Hand press as Neumann condition
 Hand press will be activated in the time interval `[tA,tB]`.
 We define the time interval as a certain proportion of the final time (`M`) of the simulation.
-The proportion is controlled by `wP`
+The rate of the proportion is controlled by `wP`.
 ```
 wP = 10; tA = M/wP; tB = 2*M/wP;
 ```
 Because of the stability issues, the hand press effect should be smooth in the interval `[tA,tB]`.
-We achieve thi via the following
+We achieve this with the `window` function.
 ```
 punchwf = window(tA,tA+2*dt,tB-2*dt,tB);
 ```